pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 In this lab, you’ll learn how to build an autonomous agent using Microsoft Copilot Studio.
 This agent will simulate human interaction with a legacy internal system to retrieve financial portfolio data without requiring direct API access.

-**Real-world example:** A financial advisor needs quick access to key portfolio details - such as client name, portfolio value, and assigned manager - to prepare for meetings, review performance, resolve issues, or recommend rebalancing or reassignment.
-However, this data resides in a legacy internal system that advisors cannot access directly due to IT restrictions, and the system lacks an API for automated retrieval.
+**Real-world example:** A financial advisor needs quick access to key portfolio details - such as client name, portfolio value, and assigned manager - to prepare for meetings, review performance, resolve issues, or recommend rebalancing.
+However, this data resides in a legacy system that lacks an API and is restricted from direct access.

+Traditional RPA tools may fall short in such scenarios.
+They rely on fragile screen-scraping and require constant maintenance, making them unreliable and costly for dynamic, real-time use cases.

-As a result, advisors must rely on intermediaries like back-office teams to obtain the information, leading to delays, inefficiencies, increased risk of errors, and limited ability to make timely, informed decisions.
+As a result, advisors must depend on back-office teams to retrieve information, causing delays, inefficiencies, and a higher risk of errors - ultimately limiting their ability to make timely, informed decisions.

-Implementing an automation agent would enable advisors to securely and instantly retrieve accurate portfolio data, improving response times, reducing manual workload, and enhancing overall productivity.
+By implementing a Copilot Studio agent, advisors can securely and instantly retrieve accurate portfolio data.
+This improves response times, reduces manual workload, and enhances overall productivity without the limitations of traditional RPA.

 ---